 Assess Your Storage Needs

 Start by evaluating your shoe collection.
 How many pairs do you need to store?
 Consider the types of shoes – larger men’s sizes, boots, or high heels might require specific shelf heights or wider compartments.
-Next, measure the exact dimensions of the area where the rack will be placed, whether it’s an entryway, closet, mudroom, or bedroom corner.
-Don’t forget to account for vertical space for stacking.
+Next, measure the exact dimensions of the area where the rack will be placed, whether it’s an entryway, closet, mudroom, or bedroom corner, to account for vertical space for stacking.
 Finally, consider your home’s existing interior style.
 A stackable shoe rack should complement your decor, not detract from it.

 Material Matters